 The data and this could be anything

-Metadata provides a customizable table and index of the object being stored
+Metadata provides a customisable table and index of the object being stored

 A globally unique identifier assigned to every object